dkwik/digital-garden/my-digital-garden/content/03-evergreen/development/We are shaped less by how we think, but what we do.md

 tags: []
 sources:
 ---
-Since [[We are all 'ritualistic' people]], it's impossible to prevent our habits ('what we do') from shaping our personhood ('who we are').
+Since [[we are all 'ritualistic' people]], it's impossible to prevent our habits ('what we do') from shaping our personhood ('who we are').
 Thus, we need to be hyper vigilant about our daily rituals.

 For example, I bear some semblance of a disciplined person because of the ritual of [[making my bed is my most important morning habit | I make my bed every morning]].
 I've cultivated my curiosity because of the habit of actively ask questions when I'm conversing.
 I've become more open-minded because of the pursued diverse friendships across ethnicity & class.